axibase/atsd/sql/README.md

 Partitioning is implemented with the `ROW_NUMBER` function, which returns the sequential number of a row within a partition, starting with `1` for the first row in each partition.

 A partition is a subset of all rows within the result set, grouped by an entity or series tags.
 Each row in the result set can belong to only one partition.
+The partition includes only rows that satisfy the `WITH ROW_NUMBER` condition.

 For example, a result set, partitioned by entity and ordered by time, has the following row numbers: